ingo/ingo.github.io/_recipes/lomi_lomi_salmon.md

 time: 20 minutes
 title: Lomi Lomi Salmon
 ---

+A must-have for any proper Hawaiian meal or luau.
 Lomi Lomi Salmon is a Hawaiian side dish made from salted salmon, tomatoes, onions, and green onions.
 It's a must-have for any Hawaiian meal or luau.
 Here's everything you need to know about Lomi Lomi Salmon, plus a step-by-step photo recipe!

 ### Ingredients